Skip to Content

 Stair Rail Gallery

-Below we share our gallery of interior stair railings including all types of materials and styles.
+Below, we share our gallery of interior stair railings, including all types of materials and styles.

-Contemporary Metal Railing
+Contemporary Railing

-Contemporary railing with metallic supportsThis contemporary foyer features a staircase with black metal railing and silver cable supports.
-The stairs themselves utilize the same hardwood floor and carry it upstairs.
+This contemporary foyer features a staircase with black metal railing and silver cable supports.
+The stairs themselves utilize the same hardwood-look vinyl floor and carry it upstairs.
 Another interesting feature is the frosted glass & wood front door with horizontal slats.

 Contemporary Wood Steps with Glass Balusters

-Floating steps with glass balustersThis contemporary home features grand floating wood steps that become enclosed in glass balusters with sleek metal rails.
+This contemporary home features grand floating wood steps enclosed in glass balusters with sleek metal rails.
 This glass design helps reinforce the open concept design and looks stylish.

 Modern Glass with Floating Steps

-Wooden door, marble tile floors, red bench and staircase as the focal pointThis modern house showcases floating steps with glass balusters as the room’s focal point.
-The living room with porcelain tile flooring throughout offers an abundance of natural light with floor to ceiling windows.
+This modern house showcases floating steps with glass balusters as the room’s focal point.
+The living room with porcelain tile flooring throughout, offers an abundance of natural light with floor-to-ceiling windows.

 Wood Handrail with White Balusters

-Formal room with hardwood floors, black sofa and crystal chandelierThis traditional formal living room with hardwood floor features a staircase with wood railing and white balusters and carpeted steps.
+This traditional formal living room with a hardwood floor features a staircase with wood handrailing, white balusters, and carpeted steps.

 Decorative Wrought Iron

 This contemporary entryway shows off a gorgeous wrought iron staircase railing with black granite steps.
-The room itself shows a bit of glam with silver patterned wallpaper and white porcelain floors with hanging mirrors and leather furniture.
+The room shows a bit of glam with silver patterned wallpaper and white porcelain floors with hanging mirrors and leather furniture.

 Here is the second floor with closer detail on the wrought iron metal railing with decorative glass art deco chandelier.